Key statistics about children and young people

 Counselling provides young people with the opportunity to explore their feelings.
 Here they can open up about their problems without shame or discrimination.
 The counsellor is someone to listen and offer support to the child, who may otherwise feel alone.

-Common forms of therapy often recommended include:
+Common types of therapy often recommended include:

 • cognitive behavioural therapy (CBT)